Pair bond

-In biology, a pair bond is the strong affinity that develops in some species between a mating pair, often leading to the production and rearing of offspring and potentially a lifelong bond.
+In biology, a pair bond is the strong affinity that develops in some species between a mating pair, often leading to the production and rearing of young and potentially a lifelong bond.
 Pair-bonding is a term coined in the 1940s that is frequently used in sociobiology and evolutionary biology circles.
 The term often implies either a lifelong socially monogamous relationship or a stage of mating interaction in socially monogamous species.
 It is sometimes used in reference to human relationships.

 Varieties

 According to evolutionary psychologists David P. Barash and Judith Lipton, from their 2001 book The Myth of Monogamy, there are several varieties of pair bonds: